GMNovember/Pre-cleaning-check/README.md

 Detects numerical outliers using the IQR method.

 ## License
-This script is open-source and provided under the MIT License.
+This script is open-source and provided under the Protexxa License.